nganaremba-rem/VoiceInput/README.md

 // eg: <input type="text" id="inputElementToShowOutput" />
 // or
 // eg: <textarea id="inputElementToShowOutput"></textarea>

 const outputInputElement = document.querySelector('#inputElementToShowOutput');

 // Select the microphone button const micButton = document.querySelector("#mic-button")

+// #### VERY IMPORTANT - PASS HTMLInputElement Only as argument if output element is needed, if you want the RAW output text use the Custom Output example below ###
 // Create an instance for each voice input const voiceInput = new VoiceInput(outputInputElement);